mhagglun/Speech-Recognition/README.md

 ### Usage

 Start the notebook `train.ipynb` which will download the dataset, set up the pipeline for preprocessing and train the model.

 ```
 notebook jupyter
 ```

-The trained model which is saved to `results/model` can then be converted into the lite version
+The trained model which is saved to `results/model` can then be converted into the TFLite version

 ```
-python src/model_converter.py -i results/model -o results/lite_model.h5
+python src/model_converter.py -i results/model -o results/model.tflite
 ```

 ## Dataset

 The dataset used is the Speech Commands from [TensorFlow Datasets](https://www.tensorflow.org/datasets/catalog/speech_commands), containing a total of more than 100k recordings of 35 spoken words.
 The trained network will be trained to identify 12 categories, 10 of which are words and the remaining two is whether the sound is either `unknown` or `silence`.
 Specifically, the labels are

 ```
 'unknown', 'silence', 'yes', 'no', 'up', 'down', 'left', 'right', 'on', 'off', 'stop', 'go'
 ```